Roldo97/AAP-DRP/README.md

 ```

 This playbook will:
-1. Stop Controller and Hub services, to prevent new connections or data injectio to the database.
+1. Stop Automation Controller, Event Driven Controller, and Hub services, to prevent new connections or data injectio to the database.
-2. Configure the DB parameters pointing to the primary DB in the "/etc/tower/conf.d/postgres.py" and "/etc/pulp/settings.py" files, for Cotroller and Hub nodes, respectively.
+2. Configure the DB parameters pointing to the primary DB in the "/etc/tower/conf.d/postgres.py", "/etc/ansible-automation-platform/eda/environment" and "/etc/pulp/settings.py" files, for Cotroller, EDA, and Hub nodes, respectively.
 3. Delete outdated data from the primary server, and copy current data from the secondary server.
 4. Restore replication from Main to Secondary.
-5. Start the Automation Controller and Automation Hub services, using now the primary database.
+5. Start the Automation Controller, Event Driven Controller and Automation Hub services, using now the primary database.